influxdata/docs-v2/content/v2.0/reference/glossary.md

 An option assignment binds an identifier to an option.

-Learn about the [Option assignment](/v2.0/reference/flux/language/assignment-scope/#option-assignment) in Flux.
+Learn about the [option assignment](/v2.0/reference/flux/language/assignment-scope/#option-assignment) in Flux.

 ### organization